laravel/docs/queries.md

                     ->orderBy('name', 'desc')
                     ->get();

-If you need to sort by multiple columns, you can simply invoke `orderBy` as many times as you need it:
+If you need to sort by multiple columns, you may invoke `orderBy` as many times as needed:

     $users = DB::table('users')
                     ->orderBy('name', 'desc')